Zephyr Security Overview¶

 A high-level schematic of the Zephyr system architecture is given in Figure 2.
 It separates the architecture into an OS part (kernel + OS Services) and a user-specific part (Application Services).
 The OS part itself contains low-level, platform specific drivers and the generic implementation of I/O APIs, file systems, kernel-specific functions, and the cryptographic library.

 A document describing the system architecture and design choices shall be created and kept up to date with future development.
 This document shall include the base architecture of the Zephyr OS and an overview of important submodules.
 For each of the modules, a dedicated architecture document shall be created and evaluated against the implementation.
 These documents shall serve as an entry point to new developers and as a basis for the security architecture.
 Please refer to the Zephyr subsystem documentation for detailed information.

-- Open design as a design guideline incorporates the maxim that protection mechanisms cannot be kept secret on any system in widespread use.
+Open design as a design principle incorporates the maxim that protection mechanisms cannot be kept secret on any system in widespread use.
 Instead of relying on secret, custom-tailored security measures, publicly accepted cryptographic algorithms and well established cryptographic libraries shall be used.